zelos-alpha/demeter/docs/source/market_boros.md

 - Four-leg style experiments where Boros legs are combined with synthetic perp funding cashflows

+## Protocol alignment

+The current Boros engine already aligns several protocol-critical details:

+- `latestFTime` is the basis for time-to-maturity in trade recovery and settlement
+- `floating_index` and `fee_index` are recovered from Boros `FIndexUpdated`
+  events
+- fixed-float directions are aligned with Boros side semantics
+  - `PAY_FIXED -> LONG`
+  - `RECEIVE_FIXED -> SHORT`
+- Boros-side protocol primitives are exposed in Python:
+  - `Side`
+  - `TimeInForce`
+  - `Trade`
+  - `Fill`

+Important remaining gap:

+- the current `mark_rate` used by the backtests is a decoded traded-rate proxy, not the full protocol `markRateView` implementation from an orderbook observation window

+That means settlement is materially closer to protocol behavior than before, but execution and mark-rate estimation are still experimental.

 ## What is not supported yet

 - A standalone perp market inside Demeter